Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 It works!

-# A zero-dependency static compiler
+# A zero-dependency Static Compiler

 Now we know everything necessary to make the first version of our brainfuck compiler!

-First, I will take an old version of our JIT compiler, the one right after we start using `dynasm`, while we were still using syscalls.
+First, I will take an old version of our JIT compiler, the one right after [we start using `dynasm`][previousJIT], while we were still using syscalls.
 This is because now when our compiled code will not have access to the rust functions (unless we compile them to a library and link them, as we will see later).

+[previousJIT]: {% post_url 2022-10-16-bf_compiler-part2 %}#improving-our-workflow-with-dynasm

 We also will need to make some changes.
 In our JIT compiler we were passing the program's memory as an argument to the compiled code, but we will not be able to